techcodedu/firsthandtocss/activity2.md

 ### 3. **CSS Styling**

-In `finance.css`, build upon the previous styles and add new ones:
+In `finance.css`, build upon the previous styles and keep it simple:

 ```css
 body {